EnterpriseDB/barman/doc/barman.1.d/50-recover.md

         This option is *required* when recovering from compressed backups and has no effect otherwise.

+    --local-staging-path *STAGING_PATH*
+    :   A path to a location on the barman host where the chain of backups will be combined before being copied to the destination directory.
+Contents created inside the staging path are removed at the end of the recovery process.
+This option is *required* when recovering from incremental backups (backup_method=postgres) and has no effect otherwise.

     --recovery-conf-filename *RECOVERY_CONF_FILENAME*
     :   The name of the file where Barman should write the PostgreSQL recovery options when recovering backups for PostgreSQL versions 12 and later.